-The problem for most teams and companies right now, however, is to find the best free conference call services (or paid) for their particular needs as well as supplying everyone with the right video conferencing equipment.
+The problem for most remote workers and teams, however, is to find the best free video conferencing software or paid tools that fit the budget for their particular needs.
 How do you go about it?
 Let’s explore.

 There are so many online meeting apps available today that it’s easy to get lost in the variety.
 So you need a structured approach to compare the options available and choose the one that suits your needs the best.

-And once you find the right call tools for you, you can keep using them far beyond the current stay-at-home environment.
+And once you find the right online meeting tools for you, you can keep using them far beyond the current work-from-home environment.
 After all, consider how much more effective it would be to simply hop on a call than travel to visit your clients in person.
-You could also think about extending the work-from-home policy indefinitely, giving your employees more freedom in managing their days.
-Anyway, here are some qualifying categories to help you choose the best conference call service.
+Anyway, here are some qualifying categories to help you choose the best video conferencing software.

 Video and audio quality.
-Delivering a perfect picture and crisp sound to dozens of participants in real time is no easy feat, and some web call tools do better than others.
+Delivering a perfect picture and crisp sound to dozens of participants in real-time is no easy feat, and some online meeting tools do better than others.
 It’s important to try a few options under different conditions (e.g. home WiFi, mobile LTE network) to pick one with the best video quality available.

 Screen sharing.
 One of the most useful features that you’d be likely to use every day at work is sharing your screen with others — for example, running a presentation or walking someone through a certain issue.